pixeru/MMD-BoneRenamer/readme.md

 - IK bones

 ## Requirements

-- Blender 2.80 or newer
+- Blender 2.80 or newer (Working on Blender 4.3)
 - Python 3.7+
 - Internet connection (for online translation feature)

 ## Known Limitations
 - Only Japanese MMD to English MMD conversion has been thoroughly tested
 - Other format conversions are experimental and may not work correctly
 - Online translation requires additional package installation